-We offer introductory instruction to newcomers and follow-up instruction to other practitioners as part of our Open House programs.
-We offer Open Houses at Seattle every Thursday night and also in Ballard on the first Tuesday of each month.
+We offer introductory instruction to newcomers and follow-up instruction to other practitioners as part of our Thursday Night Open House program in Seattle.

 - 6:30 – 7:30 pm: Shamatha (calm abiding) meditation, often with a period of walking meditation in the middle.